karzuin/jokes_library_MS3/README.md

 - The search box allows the user to quickly search for jokes, usernames and categories with keywords, they also have the option to reset the input field or search.
 - The Joke Bank displays all the jokes in the database with the option to like or dislike them.
 - On the left of the joke bank are the jokes in their categories, so the user may want to read particular type of jokes.
-- In the footer are social links that open up to their respective homepages.
+- In the footer are social links that open up to their respective social media homepages.

 ## Accessible to registered users